mozilla-services/tokenserver/README.md

 * `generation`: A monotonically increasing number provided by the FxA server, indicating the last time at which the user's login credentials were changed.
 * `client_state`: The hash of the user's sync encryption key.
+* `keys_changed_at`: A monotonically increasing timestamp provided by the FxA server, indicating the last time at which the user's encryption keys were changed.
 * `created_at`: Timestamp at which this node-assignment record was created.
 * `replaced_at`: Timestamp at which this node-assignment record was replaced by a newer assignment, if any.